Information and advice if a friend or family member has been a victim of murder, manslaughter or has died in suspicious circumstances in Jamaica.

 This information is to help you understand what you need to do if a British national has been a victim of murder or manslaughter or has died in suspicious circumstances in Jamaica and you are the next of kin.

-You should also read the guidance available on what you need to do if you are bereaved through murder or manslaughter abroad, and what support the Foreign and Commonwealth Office (FCO) can provide.
+You should also read the guidance available on what you need to do if you are bereaved through murder or manslaughter abroad and what support the Foreign, Commonwealth & Development Office (FCDO) can provide.

 Post-mortems are mandatory in all violent or unexplained deaths.
 There are few pathologists in Jamaica, and even fewer forensic pathologists (who are required to carry out post mortems in murder / suspicious cases).
 Official timelines for post mortems to be carried out for murder cases are four weeks but in practice they take much longer - closer to 8–10 weeks.